Hazmid/Tetris-with-javaScript/README.md

 # Tetris-with-javaScript
-a working Tetris game built entirely with Vanilla javaScript
+a Tetris game built entirely with Vanilla javaScript